esphome/esphome-docs/esphomeyaml/components/api.rst

    you'll already see the ESP as a suggestion to be configured.
 But if you're having issues with that, you can always manually set up an ESPHome device using "Set up a new integration" -> "ESPHome".

+9. Now you can remove ``mqtt:`` from your ESPHome configuration.
+You don't have to, but doing so will free up resources (of which these ESPs don't have too much).

 .. _api-homeassistant_service_action:

 ``homeassistant.service`` Action